Manipur CM, guv condole demise of Ved Marwah

-Manipur Governor Najma Heptulla on Saturday condoled the death of his predecessor Ved Marwah, and prayed for the well-being of his friends and family.
+Manipur Governor Najma Heptulla on Saturday condoled the death of her predecessor Ved Marwah and prayed for the well-being of his friends and family.
 Expressing sorrow, Chief Minister N Biren Singh said people would always remember Marwah for the contributions he made for the development of the state.

 Marwah, who was the police commissioner of Delhi from 1985-88, had also served as the governor of Manipur, Mizoram and Jharkhand.
 In Manipur, he had held the post from 1999 to 2003.